 Quick and easy to make, this Ground Pork Stir Fry is all sweet and savory flavor.
-It’s better than takeout, but it’s also a healthier option full of protein and veggies.
-It’s naturally gluten free, dairy free, and kid friendly with the sweet juicy pineapple chunks in there.
+It’s better than takeout, but it’s also a healthier dinner option full of protein and veggies.
+It’s naturally gluten-free, dairy-free, and kid-friendly with the sweet juicy pineapple chunks in there.

-We got hooked on ground meat stir fries while camping because the cleanup is easier as well.
-And we’ve been making them for years now.
+We got hooked on ground meat stir-fries while camping because the cleanup is so much easier.
+And so we’ve been making them for years now.
 I finally got my Ground Beef Stir Fry written down.

-And now today I’m sharing my Ground Pork Stir Fry which is based loosely off my Sweet and Sour Chicken.
+And now today I’m sharing my Ground Pork Stir Fry which is based loosely on my Sweet and Sour Chicken.
 I know you’ll love the sweet and savory flavors of this stir fry too.
-Plus pork and pineapple is such a great flavor pairing as well!
+Plus pork and pineapple are such a great flavor pairing as well!

 Ingredients & Substitutions